List of All My Children characters: Bianca Montgomery

-The daughter of Erica Kane and Travis Montgomery, half-sister of Kendall Hart, the late Josh Madden and Molly and Sean Montgomery and niece of Jackson Montgomery, she has had Reye's Syndrome and anorexia nervosa and been raped by Michael Cambias (which produced Miranda Mona Montgomery).
+The daughter of Erica Kane and Travis Montgomery, half-sister of Kendall Hart, the late Josh Madden and Molly and Sean Montgomery and niece of Jackson Montgomery, she has had Reye syndrome and anorexia nervosa and been raped by Michael Cambias (which produced Miranda Mona Montgomery).
 Admitting that she was a lesbian in 2000, she lived in Paris with Miranda and partner Maggie Stone.
 After moving back to Pine Valley in the fall of 2006, she returned to Paris in April 2007 with Miranda.
 In 2008 she had a second daughter (fathered by Zack Slater) with her partner, Reese Williams.
 After they married and divorced, she was in a relationship with Marissa Tasker.